Viver a Vida: Plot

 Luciana is a spoiled model whose envy of supermodel Helena extends beyond the catwalk.
 As the story unfolds, Helena meets, falls in love and marries Luciana‘s father, Marcos, a womanizer who ends up betraying Helena with Dora.

 During a trip, a serious accident causes Luciana to become paraplegic, thus changing hers and everybody‘s lives.
 When her fiancé Jorge can’t handle her disability, she turns to his twin brother and doctor Miguel, who comes to her aid, becoming Luciana‘s hope of recovery.
 Together, they will face the challenges of overcoming her condition and will fall in love.

+At the end of the soap opera, Alice accepts to be part of the relationship with Osmar and Narcisinho, and they end up together.